The Juliana Theory: Reunion

-On December 14, 2009, the band announced that they will be playing 2 reunion shows in the summer of 2010 to celebrate the 10 year anniversary of the release of Emotion Is Dead.
-They plan on playing the entire record, in order, as well as a selection of other fan favorites.
+On December 14, 2009, the band announced that they would be playing two reunion shows in the summer of 2010 to celebrate the 10-year anniversary of Emotion Is Dead.

-A Facebook update on January 20, 2010, gave the seven final tour dates that the band would be playing.

-On January 25, 2010, a NYC show was announced at Highline Ballroom for Friday, August 20, 2010.
-The band played Emotion Is Dead as well as a greatest hits set.
+On January 25, 2010, a New York City show was announced at Highline Ballroom for August 20, 2010.
+The band played Emotion Is Dead as well as a greatest-hits set.

 On March 23, 2010, Mightier Than Sword Records released Understand This Is a Dream on vinyl as the second installment in their 10th Anniversary Series.

 In August 2010, the band released a 28-song B-sides and Rarities album for online purchase only.
-The album was mastered by Jonathan Gunnell who had been working with Vesta on their debut release.

-On Saturday September 11, 2010, the band said one final goodnight at The Altar Bar (since closed) in Pittsburgh where they donated all of the ticket sales to the Mario Lemieux Foundation.
+On September 11, 2010, the band said one final goodnight at The Altar Bar (since closed) in Pittsburgh where they donated all of the ticket sales to the Mario Lemieux Foundation.

 On August 19, 2016, American record label Mind Over Matter Records re-issued Deadbeat Sweetheartbeat as a double LP with four bonus tracks.

 On April 17, 2017, the band announced a North American summer reunion tour, celebrating their 20th anniversary.
 The tour also included the Vans Warped Rewind at Sea, sailing from New Orleans to Cozumel October 28 through November 1, 2017.

 Equal Vision Records Era

 On November 20, 2020, the band announced they had signed with Equal Vision Records and released new single "Can't Go Home".

-On January 1, 2021, The Juliana Theory released a new track titled "Better Now", which premiered on YouTube.
+On January 1, 2021, The Juliana Theory released a new track titled "Better Now".

 They released their first album since 2005, A Dream Away, on March 26, 2021, via Rude/Equal Vision Records, which included "Better Now" as well as re-imagined versions of several earlier hits including "Into the Dark" and "If I Told You This Was Killing Me, Would You Stop?".

 In the summer of 2022, The Juliana Theory played select dates on Dashboard Confessional and Andrew McMahon in the Wilderness's Hello Gone Days tour.

 In summer 2023, the band toured as an acoustic duo, supporting select dates for The Rocket Summer on their Shadowkasters tour.